There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) workshop and online participation, presentation and professional practice; (2) lesson sequence; and (3) individual teaching plan.
+Indicative assessments in this unit are as follows: (1) teaching resources and workshop presentation; (2) lesson sequence; and (3) individual teaching plan.
 Further information is available in the unit outline.

 - Unit Coordinator(s)